 I'm hosting an event and want to get Rubies involved

 Great stuff!
-Please contact email@example.com with details of your event and how Rubies can get involved.
+Please contact firstname.lastname@example.org with details of your event and what kind of thing you're after, e.g. goody bags

 I want to write about Rubies

 Thanks for wanting to spread the love!
-Please get in touch with firstname.lastname@example.org and explain what you want to write about.
+Please get in touch with email@example.com and she'll be able to help you further.

 I'm a blogger, I want to work with Rubies

 Great, we'd love to hear from you!
-Send an email with a little bit about yourself and a link to your blog/Instagram/Twitter pages to email@example.com If you have any ideas for collaborations you want to do with Rubies, please include these as well :)
+Send an email with a link to your blog, a little bit about yourself and what you like to write about to Sophie@rubiesintherubble.com If you have any ideas for collaborations you want to do with Rubies, please include these as well :)

 Who should I contact with image requests?